doriolson/CMOR_438_Final_Repository/Data/README.md

 **File:** `Income_Dataset.csv`

 The Income Dataset provides demographic and socioeconomic information for a large set of individuals.
 Each observation includes features such as age, education, gender, marital status, occupation, work hours, and capital gains or losses.
-The dataset also contains the target variable `income`, which indicates whether an individual earns above or below a specified threshold (e.g., \$50K annually).
+The dataset contains the target variable `income`, which indicates whether an individual earns above or below a specified threshold ($50K annually).
+This income variable, once converted to a binary metric, is the variable that the machine learning algorithms in this folder are aiming to predict.

 This dataset is ideal for supervised learning because it combines **numeric and categorical features**, allowing exploration of encoding strategies, feature scaling, and model evaluation techniques.
-It can be used for classification tasks, regression approximations, and testing the interpretability of models such as decision trees, ensemble methods, linear regression, logistic regression, and neural network-based approaches.
+It can be used for classification tasks, regression approximation, and testing the interpretability of models such as decision trees, ensemble methods, linear regression, logistic regression, and neural network-based approaches.

 **Variable Definitions:**